guardian/fonts/README.md

 All fonts are the property of Schwartzco, Inc., t/a Commercial Type (https://commercialtype.com/), and may not be reproduced without permission.

+See the [Commercial Type EULA](legal/Commercial%20Type%20EULA%20Web-general.pdf) for full details.

 ## Usage

 ### 👍 Recommended `@font-face` rules